• Skip to primary navigation

 If you do want to take a break from trainer-led classes, you can check out Peloton Lanebreak.

-Lanebreak is located in the “more rides” section of the library.
+Lanebreak is located in the “experiences” section of the library.
 It is a game that features six lanes and targets to hit as you pedal.
 You must be within a certain cadence to collect points.
 The number of these games available is growing.
 Peloton also stays true to its top-notch music by preselecting playlists for each game.
 Many are curated around a specific artist.

 Console

 The 24” touch screen on the Peloton Bike+ really enhances your class experience.
 The screen is extremely clear and can be tilted for better visibility.
-The screen also pivots 360 degrees side to side for taking classes like yoga, and bike boot camp.
+The screen also pivots 360 degrees side to side for taking classes like yoga and bike boot camp.
 We really like this upgrade from the original Peloton Bike.

 We really like how sleek and clean the screen looks on the Bike+.
-Instead of having cables hanging loose on the original bike, the wires are tucked in and out of the way from getting snagged on something.
+Instead of having cables hanging loose on the original bike, the wires are tucked out of the way from getting snagged on something.

 Peloton Bike Plus Content Library